pbs-assess/git-course/README.md

 **beamer/hake-example/** - simple example of using knitr

+**beamer/git-forRworkshop/** - stealing slides from other presentations to give a background talk for PBS R workshop on 28th June 2017.

 **exercise-files/** - contains files needed for exercises

 **content/** - contains **.gitconfig** needed for setup